Skip to main content

 If you are training for a specific race like the Philadelphia Half Marathon in September, look for a club with a structured training plan.
 Philadelphia Runner offers training groups that follow Hal Higdon or Pfitzinger plans.
 The South Philly Striders also run race-specific groups for the Broad Street Run and the marathon.

 Philadelphia weather affects running schedules in three big ways.
 Summer humidity often pushes group runs to early morning to avoid heat exhaustion.
-Winter ice and snow shift many clubs to indoor track workouts at the Penn Park track or the Drexel armory.
+Winter ice and snow move many clubs to indoor track workouts at the Penn Park track or the Drexel armory.
 Spring is the hardest, with sudden temperature swings, so layered clothing matters more than the calendar.

 You can reach most running club meetups on SEPTA easily.
 The Fishtown Beer Runners meet near the Berks El stop on the Market-Frankford Line.
 South Philly Striders are accessible from the Tasker-Morris stop on the Broad Street Line.
 Manayunk Running Club is a short walk from the Manayunk Regional Rail station.